graphcommerce-org/graphcommerce/docs/content/getting-started/graphcms-component.md

 [magento-graphcms example](../getting-started/readme.md).

 In this tutorial, you'll accomplish a series of tasks to add some specific functionality to your app.
-The final result will be simple, but you'll learn where to find resources to build more complex features on your own.
+The final result will be relatively simple, but you'll learn where to find resources to build more complex features on your own.

 ### After you've finished this tutorial, you'll have accomplished the following:

+- Create a Model in GraphCMS, called Banner
-- Configure the required fields in GraphCMS
+- Configure the Model's copy and image field
-- Build a new component
+- Define the relationship between the Banner Model and Page Content field
-- Write the GraphQL query fragments needed
+- Write a GraphQL query fragment and add it to the page query
-- Add the component to a page
+- Add the component to the page renderers

-## Create the GraphCMS model
+### Create the GraphCMS model

 - Login to GraphCMS, navigate to the Schema and add a new Model called "Banner"
 - Add a Single line text field called "Identity" and configure the following: